Why do we have a Community?

 Can we use the Channels for Private Messaging within clubs or groups?

 Clubs and Groups can have their own Private Channels or Groups for members.
-The app is, however, designed to increase engagement in the student population, and so any student can join any club, group, athletics clubs, or orientation program with Walls and membership enabled and view and participate in that Groups' walls, so it is not designed as a message board for private groups like sororities or fraternities.
+The app is, however, designed to increase engagement in the student population, and so any student can join any club, group, athletics club, or orientation program with Walls and membership enabled and view and participate in that group's walls, so it is not designed as a message board for private groups like sororities or fraternities.